praekelt/seed-auth-api/docs/http_api.rst

     Add a permission to a team.

-    Only users with team:admin permission for this team, or org:admin permission for this team's organization can add permissions.
+    Any user that can see the team, can add permissions to that team.

     If the permission to be added is of type team:admin, then the user must have team:admin for the team specified by object_id, or org:admin for the team's organization, with the team specified by the object_id.